 Wiltshire aims to ensure that there is an adequate supply of good quality housing of all types, and of all tenures, to cater for the needs of people in Wiltshire.

 Identifying and responding to local housing need involves:

 - Assessment of the research into the housing market

 In order to identify housing need, the Council has to establish a strong evidence base about the housing markets in Wiltshire.
 This is done by way of the Strategic Housing Market Assessments.
 Strategic Housing Market Assessments (SHMAs) are cross-boundary studies of the operation of Housing Market Areas.

-This council recently commissioned Fordham Research to provide robust evidence to give the authority a comprehensive understanding of its housing market area, having regard to relevant wider housing market areas where appropriate, to inform the emerging Wiltshire Core Strategy and other housing, planning, regeneration and economic development strategies, policies and interventions.
-The conclusions of the assessment inform the local authority’s strategic enabling role into the future and provide robust and credible evidence of the need for housing within the housing market area.
+This council commissioned Opinion Research Services to provide robust evidence to give the authority a comprehensive understanding of its housing market area, having regard to relevant wider housing market areas where appropriate, to inform the Wiltshire Core Strategy and other housing, planning, regeneration and economic development strategies, policies and interventions.
+The conclusions of the assessment inform the local authority's strategic enabling role into the future and provide robust and credible evidence of the need for housing within the housing market area.

 - Rural areas are facing specific local challenges such as affordable housing, an ageing population, rural isolation, and reduced accessibility

 - Rural communities make up 50% of Wiltshire's population living in 95% of the geographic area

 - We are continually reviewing rural housing needs surveys in collaboration with parish councils and partner housing associations in order to help better understand the needs of our rural communities.

 For copies of the surveys visit the Rural Housing Needs Surveys website.